Darla dirladada: Origins

 One of the most notable recordings is that performed by Pantelis Ginnis, a Kalymnian sponge diver captain, who, in his version, is making a reference to another respected diver captain, Manolis (Emmanuel) Theodosiou, whose nickname was 'Kobalis'.
-Ginnis, in his version, relates the time Kobalis walked into a coffee shop where Ginnis was singing Darla dirladada.
+Ginnis, in his version, relates the time Kobalis walked into a coffee shop where Ginnis was singing "Darla dirladada".

 Modern versions

 Dionysis Savvopoulos sang "Dirlada" on his 1969 album To Perivoli tou Trelou.
 In 1970 the song was recorded by French singer Dalida.
 It was released as a single from her album Ils ont changé ma chanson, on which it features as the sixth track.
 Dalida also recorded the song in Italian, German, and English-language versions.

 In the same year it was also recorded by Cypriot-American-Israeli singer Trifonas Nikolaidis in Israel and released as an EP with 2 additional songs on the B-side.

 It was the inspiration for the 1971 pop song Loop di Love by Juan Bastós.

-The famous Greek songstress Marinella recorded two spirited cover versions of the song in 1971.
+The famous Greek singer Marinella recorded two spirited cover versions of the song in 1971.
 One appeared on a compilation LP with various artists entitled ‘’Ena Karavi Yemato Tragoudia / A Boat Full of Songs’’.